MedVertical

 Every PR triggers a validation run.
 The run history tracks conformance across all PRs — pass, warn, or fail.
 Baseline markers show the reference point for delta comparison.

 For IG authors: Records validates your implementation guide against a test corpus on every pull request.
 Profile changes are regression-tested against real data before publication.
 Constraint errors surface in the PR, not in downstream implementations weeks later.
-The same validation is available as an MCP server and Anthropic Agent Skill — IG authors using Claude for FHIR development get validation feedback without leaving their workflow.
+The same validation workflow is planned for an MCP server so AI-assisted FHIR development can get validation feedback without leaving the authoring workflow.

 When a check fails, drill into issues grouped by validation aspect — structural, profile, terminology, metadata — to find the root cause.